 We would also like to keep you updated with information about other products and services (of ours and other reputable companies we work with) which do not form part of our core services but which we think may be of interest to you and where this will assist us in meeting our Group objectives to transform lives and communities.
 This would include information such as accessing training and employment, financial guidance, energy efficiency and digital support.
 It’s a legitimate business interest for us to send you postal communications (from time to time) which may comprise information about all these areas of our work.
 You can object to receiving this type of content from us in the post.
 Before sending electronic communications of this nature, we will follow the law and guidance which requires us to seek your consent.
 You can change your mind at any time.
 Please just contact us or follow the ‘unsubscribe’ instructions that will be available on all of our promotional publications.

-Neither Centra, nor Clarion will ever sell your personal data to 3rd party organisations for marketing purposes.
+Centra will never sell your personal data to 3rd party organisations for marketing purposes.

 How long will you keep my data?